AlasdairF/Classifier/README.md

 You can also use any of the Classification functions below on your `Trainer` object, if you want to start classifying right away.
 You only need to create a new `Classifier` object if you are loading a classifier from a file since the `Trainer` object inherits all of the functions of the `Classifier` object.

 *Note: following common Go style, the `err` variables above denote where the function may return an error message if something goes wrong, if `err` is `nil` then nothing is wrong.
 Not all of the functions return an error variable.
-For example, `classifier.Create` does not return anything.*
+For example, `classifier.Create` does not return anything.
+In future I may add error reporting on all functions.*

 ## Classification